bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 replacement transactions should present a clear and accurate experience to their users when dealing with RBF transactions:

-- wallets that receive transactions that have opt-in RBF signalled may display that the transaction is signaling opt-in RBF (with a tooltip or pop-up box giving additional information about RBF).
+- wallets that receive transactions that have opt-in RBF signaled may display that the transaction is signaling opt-in RBF (with a tooltip or pop-up box giving additional information about RBF).
 - wallets must not double account replaced transactions (ie count a debit